 Days to Maturity: 140

-Disease/Pest Tolerance: Early Leaf Spot, Cylindrocladium Black Rot, Sclerotina Blight, Tomato Spotted Wilt Virus
+Disease/Pest Resistance: Early Leaf Spot, Cylindrocladium Black Rot, Sclerotina Blight, Tomato Spotted Wilt Virus